 - PC Laptop

 - LCD projector and large screen

 We cannot provide any additional equipment at the conference.
 Please review the above information and confirmation emails carefully to verify the audio/visual equipment supplied.

 If there are any technical difficulties during the presentation, please inform the moderator who will contact technical support.

 TrUE offers an opportunity for participants to observe, learn, and practice professional etiquette common to all disciplines.
 All oral presenters should remain in the room until all presentations in their sessions are complete.
 The other presentations may offer new insights, and all presenters deserve the same audience and respect.
-Spectators to sessions should enter and exit session rooms between (not during) presentations.Click here to submit an abstract for oral presentation.
+Spectators to sessions should enter and exit session rooms between (not during) presentations.Click for more details about abstract submission process.